ErikWillems/localfocusapi/readme.md

 # LocalFocus Widget API

-## Do cool stuff with LocalFocus Widgets!
+## Interact with LocalFocus widgets on your site

-Your co-workers add datasets to LocalFocus, create charts and embed these on your companies website.
-Great!
-But you know javascript and want to interact with these charts on your webpages.
+Build dashboards, change layouts, adjust maps and charts to user's geolocation.
+And more.

-Visit [developers.localfocus.nl](http://developers.localfocus.nl) for the documentation.
+Visit [developers.localfocus.nl](http://developers.localfocus.nl) for the documentation and examples.